 - Don’t allow the milk or cream to boil, this will effect the taste and texture.
 Keep it on a low heat, take your time.

 - If the teabag breaks, do not fear!
 Just pass the mixture through a strainer to remove it.

 - When churning, set a timer so you don’t forget.

 - I churn 6 times, but of course you can churn more than that.
 The more you churn, the softer the ice cream will be.

 - I recommend wide containers rather than tall ones, it will freeze faster!

-- If you double or triple the recipe, use 2-3 containers otherwise it will take longer to freeze.
+- If you double or triple the recipe, I recommend using 2-3 containers to keep the setting time the same.
+One single large container will take longer to set.

 - Eat within 1-2 weeks for best taste and texture.

 Hojicha is a type of Japanese tea made by roasting green tea (usually bancha or sencha) in a porcelain pot over charcoal.